-Seattle is among the top cities for vegetarians and vegans — but we trail one of our neighbors
+Seattle is among the top cities for vegetarians and vegans, and one of our neighbors is No. 1

 - San Diego

-WalletHub also named the worst cities: Memphis, Tenn.; Tulsa, Okla.; Stockton, Calif.; Winston-Salem, N.C..; Henderson, Nev.; Baton Rouge, La.; North Las Vegas, Nev.;, Greensboro, N.C.; San Bernardino, Calif.; and El Paso, Texas.
+WalletHub also named the worst cities: Memphis, Tenn.; Tulsa, Okla.; Stockton, Calif.; Winston-Salem, N.C..; Henderson, Nev.; Baton Rouge, La.; North Las Vegas, Nev.; Greensboro, N.C.; San Bernardino, Calif.; and El Paso, Texas.

 Even if you’re not ready or willing to go completely meatless, you can celebrate World Vegetarian Day on Tuesday or World Vegan Day on Nov.
 1, by catching up on our taste test of the Impossible Burger at local restaurants, trying Life on Mars, the hot new vegan eatery we recently reviewed, or indulging in sweet vegan ice cream.